 The Basics

 ACEO stands for Art Cards, Editions and Originals.
-The only rule is size.
-2.5 x 3.5 inches.
+The only hard rule is size.
+Every ACEO measures exactly 2.5 x 3.5 inches (6.4 x 8.9 cm).
 Standard trading card dimensions.
-That's it.
+Same as a baseball card, a Pokemon card, a Magic card.
+That's the entire spec.
+There is no other rule.

 Any medium counts.
-Watercolor, acrylic, ink, mixed media, digital prints, collage.
+Watercolor, acrylic, oil, ink, pencil, charcoal, collage, photography, digital prints, mixed media.
+Some artists work in 3D.
 If it's 2.5 x 3.5, it qualifies.
 The format doesn't care how you make it.
 It cares that you made it.

-The term was coined on eBay around 2004 by artist Lisa Luree, who needed a way to distinguish art cards that were for sale from ones that were only for trading.
-That distinction matters.
+The term was coined on eBay around 2004 by Colorado artist Lisa Luree, who needed a way to distinguish art cards that were for sale from ones that were only for trading. eBay later gave her a Community Hall of Fame Award for building the category.
+That distinction between sellable and trade-only is the whole reason the word exists.

 ATCs came first.
-Artist Trading Cards were invented in 1997 by Swiss artist M. Vanci Stirnemann.
+Artist Trading Cards were invented in 1997 by Swiss artist M. Vanci Stirnemann, who showed 1,200 of them at a Zurich gallery and ended the exhibition with the first trading session.
+Canadian artist Don Mabie carried the idea across the Atlantic and ran the first North American session in Calgary that same September.
 The founding principle was simple.
 You can trade them.
 You can never sell them.

 That worked when the community was small and everyone could meet in person.
 But as the format spread online, artists started getting requests from collectors across the country who had no way to trade in person.
 They just wanted to buy.

 ACEOs solved that problem.
-Same 2.5 x 3.5 format.
-But built for the commercial market.
+Same 2.5 x 3.5 format, built for the commercial market.
 Buy them.
 Sell them.
 Collect them.
 No rules about trading only.
+The format went international along the way.
+In Germany the equivalent is called KaKAO.
+Same concept, different language.

-Both formats still exist.
+All three still exist.
 ATC communities are active and protective of the no-sale tradition.
-ACEO is what you'll find on marketplaces, at auction, and in collections.
+Sketch cards live inside the licensed card world.
+ACEO is what you'll find on marketplaces, at auction, and in independent collections.

 Why the Format Is Blowing Up